The Organise guide to a good petition

 The most effective first word for a petition title.
 It makes a huge difference, for example in the UK 'Protect' recruits 50% more supporters than 'Demand', and 'Save' recruits 95% more!
 Try and make the first word positive.

 The most effective length for a petition title.
 The result may be counterintuitive to what many digital campaigners consider best practice.
 For example petition titles with 13 words recruit on average 300% more supporters than petitions with 4 words!

 This is the person, or group of people who have the power to make your idea a reality.

 3. Explain the problem you want to solve and why it is important to you:

-Remember - people are more likely to support the petition if you make it clear why you care about it and what difference it would make to your life.
+Remember - people are more likely to support the petition if you make it clear what difference it will make to you and your life.